joshmfrankel/simplecov-check-action/README.md

 Most useful is the **minimum_coverage** option as it allows specification as to the value at which a failure result should be produced.

 ## Advanced Installation
-If you also configure the simplecov-json gem there are some additional benefits.
+The advanced installation switches the coverage failing mode from **overall test coverage** to **per file coverage**.
+This is similiar to the `minimum_coverage_by_file` option that SimpleCov provides.
+See [minimum_coverage_by_file](https://github.com/simplecov-ruby/simplecov#minimum-coverage-by-file)

+In order to activate advanced mode, you'll need to configure the simplecov-json gem.
 See [Usage](https://github.com/vicentllongo/simplecov-json#usage) for simplecov-json.

-Note: You'll need to setup both the standard formatter as well as json formatter within your test_helper.rb
+You'll need to setup both the standard formatter as well as json formatter within your test_helper.rb.
+Example below:

 ```ruby
 require "simplecov"